moukani/IRISDemos/BaseImages/irisdemodb/README.md

 FROM amirsamary/irisdemo:irisdemodb
 LABEL maintainer="Amir Samary <amir.samary@intersystems.com>"

-#Your customizations to the image go here!
+# Name of the project folder ex.: my-atelier-project
+ARG IRIS_PROJECT_FOLDER_NAME

+# Adding source code that will be loaded by the installer
+ADD ./${IRIS_PROJECT_FOLDER_NAME}/ $IRIS_APP_SOURCEDIR

+# Running the installer.
+RUN /usr/irissys/demo/irisdemoinstaller.sh
 ```

-You will use this dockerfile to further customize IRIS (by adding source code, data, etc.) for the purposes of your Demo.
+You will use this dockerfile to further customize IRIS (by adding source code, data, etc.) for the purposes of your Stack or Demo.
 Copy the irisdemoint-atelier-project with the demo source code as a starting point.

 On the root of your new folder, add a docker-compose.yml file that will define your stack with all these images.
 Then, use the IRIS_PROJECT_FOLDER_NAME argument when configuring your docker-compose file to build the image pointing to your project file.
 Here is an example of a docker-compose.yml: